 Throughout the Hawkesbury Region you’ll find a range of accommodation options to suit different budgets.
 There are motels, B&Bs, guesthouses, cottages, caravan parks and campsites- not to mention houseboats.

 The Hawkesbury Region generally has hot summers and cool winters.
 Summer is a great time to be in the area for water sports and of course for all those summer fruits in season.
 Spring, autumn and winter are best for activities like bushwalking since the weather is cooler and there is a lesser risk of bushfires or storms.
 The region doesn’t experience snow.

-In addition to the annual events, there are often special events held in the region.
-Simply check the local listings to see what's on, but let's face it: You don't really need an excuse to visit the area, do you?
+In addition to a variety of annual events, there are often special events held in the region.
+Simply check the local listings to see what’s on, but let’s face it, you don’t really need any more excuse to visit the area- do you?